Jump to a section:

 There has always been controversy and miscommunication around Adwords and its impact on SEO rankings.
 At least once a month, we have a call with a client who says,” I heard that you could pay Google, and they will increase your rankings.” or “We use Google Adwords, and our Adwords rep is going to change our SEO rankings.” – to which we explain those are just not true.

 There were (and still are) digital marketing conspiracy theorists who believe that if you give Google money by purchasing ads through their Adwords program, your website will rank or rank better in the organic search results.
-It’s not true that because you buy Google Adwords, your SEO will improve, well, mostly not true – as with most things that go on in SEO, there is some truth to every statement.
+It’s not true that because you buy Google Adwords, your SEO will improve.
+Well, that is mostly not true – as with most things that go on in SEO, there is some truth to every statement.

 So Does Adwords Impact SEO Rankings?